Ahh, Shakespeare. The Bard himself. The playwright and poet we all know we’re supposed to teach…but how?

 *Using a children’s prose version of Shakespeare, let your kids put on a scene (or several) from a play of their choice.
 This can be as elaborate or simple as you like!
 If your kids would like to build backdrops, appliance boxes make wonderful surfaces; these can often be found at appliance stores if you call before truck day.

-Costumes can be made with found items around the house or Halloween costumes (they’ll go on clearance in a couple of weeks!).
+*Costumes can be made with found items around the house or Halloween costumes (stock up when they go on clearance!).
 Get creative and have fun!

 *The Globe Theater, like most theaters of its day, was set up more for acoustics than for viewing.
 Because they did not have microphones or sound systems, acoustics were very important!
 The “cheap seats” were right by the stage, while the expensive gallery seats allowed patrons to hear every word.
 Do a little digging into the architecture of the Globe to see the special features of it!